sheaffej/sheaffej.github.io/index.md

 This is my ROS project consisting of the custom code for my robot named **B2**.

 ![](b2/images/b2_oct_2020_400px.jpeg)

+The B2 robot was my first attempt to build a fully ROS robot platform that could navigate around the downstairs of my house autonomously when provided a starting pose and a goal pose.
+The robot uses SLAM and LIDAR for mapping, AMCL for localization, and ROS `move_base` for navigational planning.
+It has a custom `base_node` and `roboclaw_driver` node that I implemented using Python and `rospy`.

 ### Read More:
 1. [The Initial Design](b2/2wd-base/InitialDesign)